French Pottery & Porcelain

 Dimensions of the vases: 12.5″ tall x 6″ across the handles x 4″ deep

-Condition: Very Good, to Excellent with some touches of gilt invisibly restored on the basket
+Condition: Very Good, to Excellent with some touches of gilt invisibly restored on the centerpiece

 • Pair Prints of French Noble Couples of 16th Century Made Mid-19th Century France